TUHH-ICS/2022-code-CDC-A-Distributed-Linear-Quadratic-Discrete-Time-Game-Approach-to-Formation-Control/README.md

 > Prima Aditya and Herbert Werner, "A Distributed Linear Quadratic Discrete-Time Game Approach to Multi-Agent Consensus" submitted for CDC 2022

 ## Simulation
 The main code `cdc2022.m` contains everything in one file.
-This distributed framework depends on the predefined communication graph structure.
-In this case, we took four vertices and six edges as an example.
+This distributed frameworkbased on iterative-scheme of steepest descent method.
+In this case, we took four vertices and four edges as an example.
 Settings that can be adjusted are the finite time (tf) and the number of prediction horizons (Np)

 ## Prerequisites
 The simulation code in this repository was tested in the following environment: